kjvarga/sitemap_generator/README.md

 ### Pinging Search Engines

-Using `rake sitemap:refresh` will notify Google to let them know that a new sitemap is available.
+Using `rake sitemap:refresh` will notify configured search engines to let them know that a new sitemap is available.
 To generate new sitemaps without notifying search engines, use `rake sitemap:refresh:no_ping`.

+By default no search engines are configured.
 If you want to customize the hash of search engines you can access it at:

 ```ruby
 SitemapGenerator::Sitemap.search_engines